 Programs of Study

-All music classes are taught in the college's Fine Arts Building, located on the Decatur campus.
+All music classes are taught at the Alabama Center for the Arts, located in Downtown Decatur.
 Housing one of the finest recital halls in the state, this building is the site of student, faculty and professional performances as well as ensemble concerts.
 Class instruction is enhanced by audio, video and computerized interfaces, an electronic piano lab, practice rooms and comfortable classrooms.

 Career Opportunities in the Field